silas/swagger-framework/README.md

 # Swagger Framework [![Build Status](https://travis-ci.org/silas/swagger-framework.png?branch=master)](https://travis-ci.org/silas/swagger-framework)

-Swagger Framework for web services.
+Swagger Framework is a module for creating [Swagger spec][spec] validated web resources using the standard Node HTTP request listener interface.

-It implements the Node HTTP request listener interface, and works with the standard Node HTTP server, Express, and probably others.
+It validates and normalizes incoming requests and does basic checking on your Swagger spec.

 ### Example